Aditya-Choudhary0/mailingbot/README.md

     Provide a clear description of your changes in the pull request description.
     Click the "Create pull request" button.

-For any help or feedback please reachout to me adityanerves@gmail.com
+For any help or feedback please reach out to me adityanerves@gmail.com